siliang0426/UFC-MLP-ML-Model-Prediction/README.md

 ## New update on 04/13/2024 4:05AM
 Trying new features combination on the ML model, predicting that there is 86% chance that Zhang Weili will win based on the Gradient Boosting and logistic model!

+## New update on 04/15/2024 3:00AM
+With the Transformer Block on a augmented dataset with athletes odds by +-1, the new model reachs 97% accuracy!